Christmas Saved Us

 I do know that God saved my girls through divine intervention and I do not believe in coincidences.
 I don't know why - but I do know He did.
 This is how:

-I was so depressed I wouldn’t get out of the bed and the nurses made me wear some sort of compression machine to avoid blood clots.
-I was refusing to eat, shower, or move really.
+After months of debilitating illness (so severe doctors kept asking me to consider "reducing" the pregnancy to one baby) I was so depressed I wouldn’t get out of the hospital bed to walk or sit in a chair and the nurses made me wear some sort of compression machine to avoid blood clots.
+I was refusing to eat, shower, or move at all really.

-Throwing up blood was normal. & I was not willing to engage in conversation.
+Throwing up blood was normal for me at this point. & I was not willing to engage in conversation.
 I was on suicide watch at the hospital.
 I wouldn’t return the phone calls of my best friends.

-If I’m being honest I was trying to will myself to sleep and hoping I was finally sick enough to just not wake up.
-It’s really hard to describe how sad and alone I was and how sick I was.
+If I’m being honest, I was trying to will myself to sleep and hoping that I was finally sick enough to just not wake up.
+It’s really hard to describe how sad and alone I was or how sick I was.
 I was as small six months pregnant with the twins as I was in high school.
+I haven't been that tiny since.
 I remember editing weddings in a hospital bed and crying.
-It was the only thing I MADE myself do because I didn’t want anyone to be mad at me for not getting stuff back on time.
+It was the only thing I MADE myself do because I didn’t want anyone to be mad at me for not getting photographs back on time.

 My normal OBGYN was spending Christmas Eve with his family so the new doctor in his practice was on call.
 She tried to ask me about the twins and got one word answers (if you know me then you know that’s unlike me).
 She tried to make me get out of the bed to eat and I just stared at her.

-So then she says something like, “You know what.
+So, then she says something like, “You know what.
 It’s almost Christmas.
 I know you aren’t due for an ultrasound again until February but let’s go see the twins.
-It’ll make you feel better.” & she wheeled me in my bed down a long hall to an ultrasound room hoping seeing them would cheer me up enough to eat or move or do something.
+It’ll make you feel better.” & then she wheeled me in my bed down a long hall to an ultrasound room hoping that seeing them would cheer me up enough to eat or move or do something besides cry.

 I didn’t look at them at first.

-My heart sank.
-I texted my dad and mom and my ex-husband while I waited.
+I texted my dad, mom, and my ex-husband while I waited for the doctor.
 The doctor came in and looked them over.
-Wheeled me back to my room... and then told me Baby B was sitting in much less fluid than she should be and she was almost 1/2 the size of Baby A so they’d need to transfer me immediately in the am to Chattanooga where a specialist could do his best to save them.
+Wheeled me back to my room... and then told me Baby B was sitting in much less fluid than she should be, and she was almost 1/2 the size of Baby A so they’d need to transfer me immediately in the am to Chattanooga where a specialist could do his best to save them.
+She told me I should prepare to be sent to Ohio from there, if needed, for a surgery to help save them.

 I consider her one.

-If I had not had such severe hyperemisis my entire pregnancy I wouldn’t have been there when she was.
+If I had not had such severe hyperemisis my entire pregnancy, then I wouldn’t have been there when she was.
 I wouldn’t have been so sad.
 She wouldn’t have felt like I needed to see them for Christmas. & they would both be dead.
+Because twin-to-twin transfusion had nothing to do with how sick I was.
+It was always going to happen, whether I had an easy pregnancy or not.
+But it may have gone unnoticed had I had an easy pregnancy.

-Nobody realized I had preeclampsia because I was so sick the whole time until I got to Chattanooga and the twins were delivered.
-My OBGYN told me he thinks if they hadn’t been delivered when they were he would have lost all three of us.
+Nobody realized I had preeclampsia until I got to Chattanooga and the twins were already delivered.
+My actual OBGYN told me he thinks if they hadn’t been delivered when they were that he would have lost all three of us.

 But we’re all here, cuddled up and ready for Christmas - because a Christian doctor took pity on me and felt like the best way to celebrate the birth of her savior, Jesus, that night was to show a mom her tiny miracles to cheer her up. & because of that - the twins were saved. & I can’t imagine my life without them.

-So many things had to fall into place that evening for her to be at that hospital and for her to see me in the state I was in and react to it the way she did.
+So many things had to fall into place that evening for her to be at that hospital and for her to see me in the state I was in and then for her to react to it the way she did.
 So many bad things happened to get me to that level of depression.
 But.

-If one thing during that pregnancy had gone more easily she wouldn’t have felt compelled to let me see them.
+If one thing during that pregnancy had gone more easily I might not have been so sad and she wouldn’t have felt compelled to let me see them.
 If I hadn’t been all alone on Christmas Eve.
-If she hadn’t seen how many time I had been admitted.
+If she hadn’t seen how many times I had been admitted.
 If she hadn’t been a Christian ready for Christmas.
-If she wasn’t a new mom herself in a new town feeling alone.
+If she wasn’t a new mom herself in a new town where she was feeling alone.

 I think of her, Dr. Pushpa, every Christmas Eve. & through their birthday.